If levels of loneliness rise does it mean that the quality of our relationships fall?

 For thousands of years, humans have travelled in tribes and built communities that could only thrive with the support of the entire group.
-The human species has come to dominate above all others thanks to our ability to coordinate large groups, form governments, nations, hierarchies that enabled us to coexist in huge ‘tribes’.
+The human species has come to dominate above all others thanks to our ability to coordinate large groups and form governments, nations, and hierarchies that enabled us to coexist in huge ‘tribes’.

-People helped raised each other, provide protection, companionship, emotional support, entertainment; because we realized — we’re stronger together.
+People helped raise each other and provided protection, companionship, emotional support, and entertainment; because we realized — we were stronger together.